alejandronanga/alejandronanga.github.io/_pages/portfolio.md

 In this project, my role consisted of: 3D modeling, UVing, texturing, and animating the bioreactor.
 I was also responsible for its implementation.

 ### Line 2 Washer Guide
+<iframe width="560" height="315" src="https://www.youtube.com/embed/IR9NCdCjsxA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <div class="sketchfab-embed-wrapper">
     <iframe title="A 3D model" width="100%" height="480" src="https://sketchfab.com/models/ba26ad01db4c41979bb01d2d9ad55076/embed?autostart=1&amp;ui_controls=1&amp;ui_infos=1&amp;ui_inspector=1&amp;ui_stop=1&amp;ui_watermark=1&amp;ui_watermark_link=1" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 </div>

-A POC for Thermo Fisher Scientific's Pharma Services Group.
-Based on CAD data and photographic references, an optimized reproduction of a vial washer for pharmaceutical plants was created, and a training for the Hololens 2 was implemented for the Washer operators.

-In this project, my role consisted of: retopology of CAD files, 3D modeling, texturing and animating.
-Altoura was responsible of its implementation and project management, following Agile principles.
+This was the first project I participated with Thermo Fisher Scientific's Pharma Services Group, in collaboration with Altoura, as an introduction to their Mixed Reality tools and solutions.
+We implemented a full training on assembling and disassembling specific change parts on a Vial Washer for the Hololens 2.

+My main focus on this project was the retoplogy of provided CAD files, and 3D modeling the Washer skeleton and secondary assets based on photographic material, UVing, texturing, and animating the vial washer.
+This minding the draw calls and polycount limit for the Hololens 2.
+Altoura helped with the implementation.

-You can watch a demo run on the training <a href="https://vimeo.com/501898364">here</a>.
+You can watch a local demo run on the training <a href="https://vimeo.com/501898364">here</a>.

 ### Swapportunities
 <video width="100%" controls autoplay loop><source src="https://i.imgur.com/bSnZyCk.mp4" type="video/mp4"></video>